Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ## Phase description

-Metadata for describing the individual phases of the multiphase system.
+Metadata for describing the individual phases of the multiphase system in more detail.
+Each phase has to be descripted before mixing.

 <details> <Summary>Liquid phase</Summary>